‘I have never been fitter’: eventer fights back after life-threatening heart condition - Horse & Hound

 - US proposes ‘extraordinary’ cross-country rule change

-“My airwave is bad on a cold day, but I am running every day, swimming three times a week and have never been fitter,” said Mrs Siddle.
+“My airway is bad on a cold day, but I am running every day, swimming three times a week and have never been fitter,” said Mrs Siddle.

-“My saving grace was I didn’t hurt my spine or my legs.”
+“The saving grace was that I didn’t hurt my spine or my legs.”

-Following the accident she has changed the focus of her equestrian business, Siddle Equine Service, run with husband Mark to concentrate on hiring out facilities, training and lessons.
+Following the accident she has changed the focus of her equestrian business, Siddle Equine Service run with husband Mark, to concentrate on hiring out facilities, training and lessons.

-This March the first adult camp is being run offering eight riders a residential tailor-made training course.
+This March she is running a first adult camp, offering eight riders a residential tailor-made training course.

 “I’m now in a position to rebuild my life,” said Mrs Siddle.